kube-flux/kube-flux/README.md

 This document shows you how to re-build the whole project.

 ## Terraform:
-Our system runs on Kubernetes cluster, the first step is to deploy a cluster on Google Kubernetes Engine.
+Our system runs on a Kubernetes cluster, the first step is to deploy a cluster on Google Kubernetes Engine.

-Terraform is an open-source infrastructure as code software tool to provision data center infrastructure.
+Terraform is an open-source infrastructure as a code software tool to provision data center infrastructure.
 For installation, please refer to [install-guide](https://learn.hashicorp.com/tutorials/terraform/install-cli)
 + `terraform/cluster/` directory contains the terraform code to provision a GKE cluster.
 + Create a service account under `IAM & Admin` for our GCP project if not already created.